animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 In any case, {sdg-acronym} makes a best effort and attempts to inform you what has happened or is happening and tell you the corrective action.
-Given that all {data-store-name} `QueryService.createIndex(..)` methods are synchronous, blocking operations, the state of {data-store-name} should be consistent and accessible after either of these index-type exceptions are thrown.
+Given that all GemFire `QueryService.createIndex(..)` methods are synchronous, blocking operations, the state of GemFire should be consistent and accessible after either of these index-type exceptions are thrown.
 Consequently, {sdg-acronym} can inspect the state of the system and act accordingly, based on your configuration.